dd9jn/rfc4880bis/crypto-refresh.md

 Each subpacket consists of a subpacket header and a body.
 The header consists of:

-- the subpacket length (1, 2, or 5 octets),
+- The subpacket length (1, 2, or 5 octets),

-- the subpacket type (1 octet),
+- The subpacket type (1 octet),

 and is followed by the subpacket-specific data.